-See Section 3210A, Agricultural Uses for Christmas Tree Farming, and Section 3340A for a temporary permit required for Christmas Tree Sales.
+See Section 3210A, Agricultural Uses for Christmas Tree Farming, and Section 3300D.1 for a temporary permit required for Christmas Tree Sales.

 - a.
 Logging is permitted in all districts. - b.
-Roads, paths, or trails that are temporary in nature and are solely meant to support the logging operation are not subject to the slope or width requirements of this ordinance. - c.
-The property owner or his agent shall submit a copy of a letter notifying the affected municipality(ies) board of supervisors prior to issuance of a temporary Zoning/ Development Permit and commencement of the logging operation. - d.
+The property owner or his agent shall submit a copy of a letter notifying the affected municipality(ies) board of supervisors prior to issuance of a temporary Zoning/ Development Permit and commencement of the logging operation. - c.
 Upon receipt of a temporary use permit application, a processing fee and the aforementioned letter, the municipal permit officer, the Zoning Administrator, or his designee shall issue a temporary use permit placard for the logging operation.
-The property owner or his agent shall conspicuously post this placard at the nearest point of public access. - e.
+The property owner or his agent shall conspicuously post this placard at the nearest point of public access. - d.
 Revocation of any required federal, state, municipal, or other required approvals shall constitute an automatic revocation of the temporary Zoning/Development Permit.